 When Becky’s death happens at the end, it’s not shocking because viewers know it’s coming.
 And when the murderer is finally revealed, how this reveal is handled is very rushed and almost like an afterthought.
 If you want to see yet another story about an angst-ridden teenage love triangle, then “When Streetlights Go On” might not disappoint you.
 But if you’re looking for a compelling drama about solving a murder mystery, then this isn’t that story.

-Quibi premiered “When the Streetlights Go On” in 10 installments, with the first three installments debuting on March 6, 2020.
+Quibi premiered “When the Streetlights Go On” in 10 chapters, with the first three chapters debuting on April 6, 2020.

 Culture Representation: Most of the characters with speaking roles are middle-to-upper-class white Americans in a male-dominated, competitive office environment, although some Asians are briefly represented as visiting Japanese businessmen.